-An effective and efficient risk management is required by the law and by self-regulation.
-The board is responsible for setting up an appropriate risk management framework and appropriate systems for internal control and risk management tailored to the size, complexity and risk profile of the company; risk management should apply to both financial and operational risks.
-In addition, it has to continuously (typically each year, unless extraordinary situations arise) assess the risk situation of the company.
+An effective and efficient risk management is required by law and the SCBP.
+The board is responsible for setting up an appropriate risk management framework and appropriate systems for internal control and risk management tailored to the size, complexity and risk profile of the company; risk management should cover to both financial and operational risks.
+In addition, the board has to continuously (typically each year, unless extraordinary situations arise) assess the risk situation of the company.
 In the notes to the annual accounts, it must be confirmed that such risk assessment has taken place.
-Swiss law does not require the establishment of a specific risk committee on the level of the board.
+Swiss company law does not require the establishment of a specific risk committee on board level.
 The SCBP, however, recommends an internal audit function that should report to the audit committee or, as the case may be, to the chair.

 Compliance with the law is an integral part of the risk framework of each company; its significance is increasing due to ever-stricter regulation and enforcement of certain rules and regulations (e.g., in relation to the fight against corruption).
-As already mentioned, one of the non-transferable and inalienable duties of the board is the supervision of senior management, in particular with regard to compliance (Article 716a I paragraph 5 CO).
+As already mentioned, one of the non-transferable and inalienable duties of the board is the supervision of senior management, in particular with regard to compliance.19

-Currently, there is no formal whistle-blowing legislation in force, and there is still a certain resistance in many Swiss companies to stipulate appropriate rules.
-Larger multinational companies, however, normally have certain procedures promoting and protecting whistle-blowing.
-Draft legislation is currently being discussed regarding protecting an employee against wrongful termination by an employer if the employee discloses alleged dishonest or illegal activities in the company (draft Article 321a bis, 336 II lit. d CO).
+Currently, there is no formal whistle-blowing legislation in force, and there is still a certain resistance in many Swiss companies to stipulate respective rules.
+Larger multinational companies, however, normally have procedures promoting and protecting whistle-blowing.
+The legislator is currently discussing the necessity of a better protection of employees against wrongful termination by an employer if the employee discloses alleged dishonest or illegal activities in the company.

-Corporate social responsibility ('CSR') is still a relatively new concept in Switzerland, even though many components of CSR already form part of the law or of self-regulation.
-Apart from the legal elements of CSR, its requirements present a call for sustainable management and a responsible use of the resources of the company.

-Compliance with the law is one of the key responsibilities of the board and of senior management; in addition, employee protection is provided for by the CO, the Employment Act and the Gender Equality Act.
+Corporate social responsibility ('CSR') is still a relatively new concept in Switzerland, even though some components of CSR already form part of the law.
+Requirements generally cover a call for sustainable management and a responsible use of the resources of the company; employee protection is provided for by the CO, the Employment Act and the Gender Equality Act.
 Moreover, there is rather far-reaching legislation regarding the protection of the environment.
-Even though CSR is, as a matter of law and fact, already part of social and corporate reality, tensions between measures and decisions promoting long-term profitable growth of the company on the one hand and CSR rules on the other hand may still exist and have to be appropriately resolved by the board, who is the guardian of the company's interests.
-Generally, Swiss law does allow a board to take into account both the interests of shareholders (which typically consist in maximizing shareholder return over the medium term) and of the company with all its stakeholders (employees, customers, suppliers, further the community at large).
-This means for example that if a board decision does not maximise value but can be justified by the legitimate interest of stakeholders, board members cannot be held liable for it.
+Even though CSR is, as a matter of law and fact, already part of social and corporate reality, tensions between measures and decisions promoting long-term profitable growth of the company on the one hand and CSR rules on the other hand may still exist and have to be appropriately resolved by the board, which is the guardian of the company's interests.
+Generally, Swiss company law does allow a board to take into account both the interests of shareholders (which typically means maximising shareholder returns over the medium term) as well as the interests of the company with all its stakeholders (employees, customers, suppliers and, further, the community at large).
+This means, for example, that if a board decision does not maximise value but can be justified by the legitimate interests of stakeholders, board members cannot be held liable for it.